rajeshpillai/elixir-todo-app/tutorial.md

   alias ElixirTodoApp.Repo

   def start do
-    IO.puts ("Hello, Waht do you want to do?") choice = IO.gets("1.
+    IO.puts ("Hello, What  do you want to do?") choice = IO.gets("1.
 Add a todo\n2.
 Exit\n") |> String.trim_trailing |> String.to_integer

     case choice do